-Homestead Protection: The Texas Property Code allows a family or a single person living in an urban community to exempt an unlimited amount of equity in a homestead consisting of not more than 10 acres of land which may be in one or more contiguous lots, together with any improvements thereon.
+Homestead Protection: The Texas Property Code allows a family or a single person living in an urban community to exempt an unlimited amount of equity in a homestead consisting of not more than 10 acres of land, which may be in one or more contiguous lots, together with any improvements thereon.
 If used for the purposes of a rural home, the homestead for a family may consist of not more than 200 acres which may be in one or more parcels, with the improvements thereon; and for a single, adult person, not otherwise entitled to a homestead, not more than 100 acres, which may be in one or more parcels, with the improvements thereon.
-The Bankruptcy Code limits the homestead exemption available under Texas law to $136,875.00 if the homestead was acquired within the 1,215-day period prior to the filing, but the calculation of that amount does not include any equity that has been rolled over during that period from one house to another as long as the other home was also located within Texas.
-For those who have violated securities laws or engaged in certain criminal conduct, the cap is $136,875.00.
-To the extent the homestead was obtained through fraudulent conversion of nonexempt assets during the 10-year period before the filing, the exemption is reduced by the amount attributed to the fraud.
+The Bankruptcy Code limits the homestead exemption available under Texas law to $189,050.00 if the homestead was acquired within the 1,215-day period before the filing, but the calculation of that amount does not include any equity that has been rolled over during that period from one house to another as long as the other home was also located within Texas.
+For those who have violated securities laws or engaged in certain criminal conduct, the cap is $189,050.00.
+To the extent the homestead was obtained through the fraudulent conversion of nonexempt assets during the 10-year period before the filing, the exemption is reduced by the amount attributed to the fraud.

 Health Savings Account Protection: The Texas Property Code allows an individual to exempt an unlimited amount of assets held in any health savings account unless the plan, contract, or account does not qualify under the applicable provisions of the Internal Revenue Code of 1986.